EdwinLopez31/mightybarbershop-nextjs/README.md

-# A Mock Design for a Barbershop Website
+# A Mock Website Design for a famous barbershop in Antipolo

 Made with NextJS